MattMcFarland/phaser-menu-system/readme.md

     var myLogo = game.add.sprite(game.world.centerX-120, 100, 'brand');
     // loading bar
     var loadingBar = game.add.sprite(game.world.centerX-(387/2), 400, "loading");
-    // my logo was too big, so i use scale to set it down, not optimal but it works for this. myLogo.scale.setTo(0.5);
+    // my logo was too big, so i use scale to set it down, not optimal but it works for now, plus later on
+    // I am going to show you a neet trick with scale, although really in production you should never do this, especially
+    // for a splash screen!
+    myLogo.scale.setTo(0.5);
     // add text that says its loading var status = game.add.text(game.world.centerX, 380, 'Loading...', {fill: 'white'});